Main road users

 Vehicle standards and FAQs for special purpose vehicles, including motorhomes, battery-powered scooters, ebikes, ride-on lawnmowers, hearses.

 Vehicle standards for vintage vehicles including private and commercial cars, tractors and motorhomes.
 Registration and roadworthiness testing.
 30-year rule.

-Safety advice for horse riders and those leading horses and other animals on the road.
-Safety advice for drivers meeting horses and animals on the road.
+Safety advice for horse riders and those leading horses and other animals on the road, as well as drivers meeting horses and animals and transporting dogs or other pets.

 Advice for tourists driving in Ireland.
 Driving on the left, speed limits, seat belts, drink driving, driving licence, caravans, equipment and penalty points.